iamprosper/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 5
 	The command that adds execute permission to the owner of the file hello is ``chmod u+x hello

+##Task 6
+	The command that adds execute permission to the owner and the group owner and read permission to other users to the file hello is ``chmod 114 hello``